-The Hitchmans' neighbours, the D'Souzas, own a number of rental properties, either as joint tenants or tenants in common.
+The D'Souzas, own a number of rental properties, either as joint tenants or tenants in common.
 They own eight houses and three apartment blocks (each apartment block comprising six residential units) making a total of 26 properties.

 The D'Souzas actively manage all of the properties.
 They devote a significant amount of time, an average of 25 hours per week each, to these activities.
 They undertake all financial planning and decision making in relation to the properties.
-They interview all prospective tenants and conduct all of the rent collections.
+They interview all prospective tenants and collect all the rents.
 They carry out regular property inspections and attend to all of the everyday maintenance and repairs themselves or organise for them to be done on their behalf.
 Apart from income Mr D'Souza earns from shares, they have no other sources of income.